 One of the most popular areas in the aquarium is the large tunnel where sting rays, sharks, and other animals swim over the top of your heads as you pass through.
 It’s very thrilling for children and adults alike.

-The displays are great and there were plenty of educational, hands-on activities for the boys.
+The displays are great and there are plenty of educational, hands-on activities for children.

 There is no better place in Sydney to see the magnificence of the Harbor and Sydney than from Sydney Harbor Bridge.

-You can walk across the bridge from the city end and catch the train back from Milson’s Point station.
-The views are incredible.
+You can walk across the bridge from the city end and catch the train back from Milson’s Point station where you are treated to incredible views.

-If you can handle heights there’s the opportunity to actually climb the bridge, however we passed on that option!
+If you can handle heights there’s the opportunity to actually climb the bridge with a guided tour, however we passed on that option!